 All accommodation for new undergraduates is offered on a 38/42/45 week let basis for session 2018/19, meaning that students can continue to occupy their rooms over the Christmas vacation period.

-On-campus residences are occupied predominantly by students in their first year of study and therefore mature students may wish to contact Residential Services for alternative options.
+On-campus residences are occupied predominantly by students in their first year of study and therefore mature students may wish to contact Accommodation Services for alternative options.

 First Year students are encouraged to become involved in the Social Committees.
 These committees are responsible, with the Accommodation Liaison Students, for organising social events for the residents.
 Involvement is extremely fulfilling, and although the work never exceeds a few hours a week, you can gain invaluable experience in representing students, team working and organising events.